 5.6 The DBS disclosure certificate

 5.6.1 The DBS issues a DBS disclosure certificate to the subject of the check only, rather than to the School.
-It is a condition of employment with the School that the original disclosure certificate is provided to the School within two weeks of it being received by the applicant.
+It is a condition of employment with the School that the original disclosure certificate is provided to the School before the individual commences employment.

 5.6.2 Starting work pending receipt of the DBS disclosure.
 If there is a delay in receiving a DBS disclosure the Head (for teaching staff) and Bursar (for support staff) has discretion to allow an individual to begin work pending receipt of the disclosure certificate.
 This will only be allowed if all other checks, including a clear check of the Children's Barred List (where the position amounts to regulated activity), have been completed and once appropriate supervision including a risk assessment has been put in place.